Last Updated on

-We have blue tits in one of the nest boxes which is awesome.
+There are blue tits in one of the nest boxes which is awesome.
 No idea if anyone lives in the hedgehog house.
 We made it out of turf and sticks that we had remaining after making a new flower bed.

 When putting up nest boxes be sure to check the position – ideally they should be facing northeast, but if that’s not possible make sure they’re not too exposed.
 If the box gets too hot the parents will abandon it and the chicks will cook.